dearing/ellk/README.md

 [logstash-forwarder] | 0.4.0
 [kibana] | 4.1.1

-You can override any of these by passing the url for the zip/tar package, a checksum (sha256) and a version to tag is by.
+You can override any of these by passing the url for the zip/tar package, a checksum (sha256) and a version to tag it by.
 See the resource files in the libraries folder for the accepted attributes.
-This allows this library to keep pace with your needs and not be bogged down with upstream asside from [elastic] themselves.

 See [ellktest] for examples and flexibility..

 TODO & Help Wanted
 ------------